 Your name Gina Hilton, Ph.D.
-Your principal affiliation PETA International Science Consortium Ltd. If another party suggested that you submit this nomination, please identify None WHO Declaration of Interests form (to sign and submit via preamble@iarc.fr) Completed for submitted- Gina Hilton
+Your principal affiliation PETA International Science Consortium Ltd. If another party suggested that you submit this nomination, please identify None Completed for submitted- Gina Hilton

 Location of text to be updated:

 Section (from A.2 to B.6(e)) Section A.2

 Page number (1-25) Page 2

 Line number (1-47) Lines 35-37

 Current text The aim of the Monographs has been, from their inception, to evaluate evidence of carcinogenicity at any stage in the carcinogenesis process, independently of the underlying mechanisms.

 Proposed update (revised text) The aim of the Monographs is to evaluate evidence of carcinogenicity at any stage in the carcinogenesis process, including underlying mechanisms.

 Brief rationale for update (max.
 200 words) The underlying mechanistic information that can be collected by in vitro and in chemico methods are critical for the consideration of potential carcinogenicity relevant to humans.

 References, if any (max.
 5) None